Jean de Broglie

-Prince Jean Marie François Ferdinand de Broglie (21 June 1921 – 24 December 1976) was a French politician.

-Born in Paris, he was one of the negotiators of the Évian Accords.

-Jean de Broglie was assassinated on 24 December 1976 while coming out of the house of Pierre de Varga.
-His financial advisor, Varga was quickly arrested; in 1981, he was sentenced to ten years imprisonment for complicity in the assassination.
+Prince Jean Marie François Ferdinand de Broglie (1921–1976) was a French politician who held several prominent government positions between 1962 and 1967 during the presidency of Charles de Gaulle.
+He also served in the National Assembly as a deputy for Eure from 1958 until his death.
+He was assassinated on 24 December 1976.

+Family

-Jean de Broglie was the first son of Prince Eugene Marie Amédée de Broglie (1891–1957), himself the fourth son of Prince François Marie Albert de Broglie (1851–1939), himself the fourth son of Albert de Broglie, 4th duc de Broglie, whose mother, Albertine de Staël-Holstein (1797–1838), was the daughter of Germaine de Staël and, reputedly, Benjamin Constant.
+Jean de Broglie was born in Paris on 21 June 1921.
+He was the first son of Prince Eugène Marie Amédée de Broglie (1891–1957), grandson of Prince François Marie Albert de Broglie (1851–1939), and the great-grandson of Albert de Broglie, 4th duc de Broglie.
+Albert de Broglie's mother, Albertine de Staël-Holstein (1797–1838), was the daughter of French writer Germaine de Staël and, reputedly, the daughter of novelist Benjamin Constant.

+Personal life

+Marriage

-By his wife Micheline Segard (1925–1997), he had three sons:
+Jean de Broglie married Micheline Segard (1925–1997) and they had three sons.

+Children

+Jean de Broglie had three children with Micheline Segard: